 About counselling

+Talking through our problems is a way of becoming more aware of ourselves and how we respond to them.
+Ultimately, it leads to understanding ourselves better.
 The more we understand, the less we feel confused and overwhelmed by our circumstances.
-We can gain a sense of clarity: a moment where the clouds part and we feel able to see clearly.
+We can gain a sense of clarity, a moment where the clouds part and we see clearly.
 Talking can increase our confidence, our sense of self-worth, and our ability to relate to ourselves and others.
 It can even give us a newfound sense of freedom.

 Who is counselling for?